Astorek86/love2d-menuengine/readme.md

 ```Lua
 menu:setSndSuccess(sound)
 ```
-Set the Sound of every Entry that will be played if the User moves through the Entries.
+Set the Sound of every Entry that will be played if the User selects an Entry.

 `sound`
 Sound-Object.
 If **nil**, no sound will be played.